-The main objective of the Freedom of Information Acts is to foster and develop a culture of openness, transparency and accountability in public bodies.
-The Acts confer three legal rights on individuals:
+The main objective of the Freedom of Information Act is to foster and develop a culture of openness, transparency and accountability in Public Bodies.
+The Act confers three legal rights on individuals:

 - The right to obtain information held by the University.

 - The right to obtain reasons for decisions affecting oneself.

 - The right to have official information relating to oneself amended where it is incorrect, incomplete or misleading.